Createdd/Writing/articles/JavaScriptNinja.md

 * a constructor: new Ninja ()
 * apply or call: skulk.apply(ninja) / skulk.call(ninja)

-Function invocation and the value of this:
+Function invocation and the value of `this`:
-* Invoked as function: this is global window object (or undefined when using „strict mode“)
+* Invoked as function: `this` is global window object (or undefined when using „strict mode“)
-* Invoked as method: this is the object on which the function was invoked
+* Invoked as method: `this` is the object on which the function was invoked
-* Invoked as constructor: this is the new constructed object
+* Invoked as constructor: `this` is the new constructed object
-* Invoked with call or apply: this is the first argument supplied
+* Invoked with call or apply: `this` is the first argument supplied
-* arrow functions inherit this from the function in which they are defined in
+* arrow functions inherit `this` from the function in which they are defined in

 The bind method creates a new function.
 It has the same body, but it’s context is always bound to the passed in argument (a certain object), regardless of the way it’s invoked.